What can we learn from the conformal noninvariance of the Klein-Gordon equation?: In the nonrelativistic regime

 \subsection{Linking the Schr\"odinger wavefunctions}

-Now that we examined from the perspective of the Minkowski spacetime the effect of conformally deforming the latter on the behavior of a particle which is perceived as being free in the deformed spacetime, we are going to exploit further the relation between the wavefunction $\varphi(x)$ of the original spacetime and the wavefunction $\tilde{\varphi}(x)$ of the new spacetime as given by Eq.\,(\ref{PhiNonlocality}).
-For that purpose, consider the time-component of the current $J_0(x)$ on both sides of Eq.\,(\ref{PhiNonlocality}).
-To obtain a probability density in the nonrelativistic approximation from the time-components of the currents, we multiply both sides of Eq.\,(\ref{PhiNonlocality}) by $i\Omega^2\hbar/2mc$ as well as by $\sqrt{\gamma}$, where $\gamma$ is the determinant of the induced 3-metric $\gamma_{ab}$ on the spatial slice of spacetime.
-Using the ansatz $\varphi(x)=\psi(x)e^{-\frac{i}{\hbar}mc^2t}$ and the fact that $i\hbar\partial_t\psi=\mathcal{E}\psi$, we extract from the right-hand side of the resulting equation the following nonrelativistic approximation for the probability density on the chosen spatial slice,
+To obtain a probability density in the nonrelativistic approximation from the time-components of the Klein-Gordon currents, we multiply both sides of Eq.\,(\ref{PhiNonlocality}) by $i\Omega^2\hbar/2mc$ as well as by $\sqrt{\gamma}$, where $\gamma$ is the determinant of the induced 3-metric $\gamma_{ab}$ on the spatial slice of spacetime.
+Using the ansatz $\varphi(x)=\psi(x)e^{-\frac{i}{\hbar}mc^2t}$ and the fact that $i\hbar\partial_t\psi=\mathcal{E}\psi$, we extract from the right-hand side of the resulting equation the following nonrelativistic approximation for the probability density on the chosen spatial slice:

 We recognize in this expression the genuine probability density $\psi^*\psi$ one builds from the Schr\"odinger wavefunction.
 The multiplicative factor $\sqrt{\gamma}$ takes care of converting the coordinate measure ${\rm d}^3x$ into a physical volume over which the probability density should be integrated.
-On the other hand, using the ansatz $\tilde{\varphi}(x)=\tilde{\psi}(x)e^{-\frac{i}{\hbar}\tilde{m}c^2t}$, and the fact that one would write $i\hbar\partial_t\tilde{\psi}=\tilde{\mathcal{E}}\tilde{\psi}$ in the conformal spacetime, the left-hand side of Eq.\,(\ref{PhiNonlocality}) yields,
+On the other hand, using the ansatz $\tilde{\varphi}(x)=\tilde{\psi}(x)e^{-\frac{i}{\hbar}\tilde{m}c^2t}$, and the fact that one would write $i\hbar\partial_t\tilde{\psi}=\tilde{\mathcal{E}}\tilde{\psi}$ in the conformal spacetime, the left-hand side of Eq.\,(\ref{PhiNonlocality}) yields

-In the first step we have used $\tilde{m}=m/\Omega$.
-In the last step we have used the fact that $\tilde{m}c^2\gg\tilde{\mathcal{E}}$, which follows from the nonrelativistic approximation in the original spacetime and from the similar way both mass and energy transform under the Weyl transformation.
+In the first step, we have used $\tilde{m}=m/\Omega$.
+In the last step, we have used the fact that $\tilde{m}c^2\gg\tilde{\mathcal{E}}$, which follows from the nonrelativistic approximation in the original spacetime and from the similar way mass and energy transform.
 Equating the last line of Eq.\,(\ref{OriginalDensity}) and the last line of Eq.\,(\ref{ConfDensity}), leads to the identity, $\psi^*\psi=\Omega\,\tilde{\psi}^*\tilde{\psi}$.